zackmacharia/PaloAltoNetworks/Firewall/README.md

 # Firewall
-Firewall specifics intended to be run against a firewall and not Panorama.
+Firewall specific scripts intended to be run against a firewall and not Panorama.